-A neighboring state has already taken an initial step in an effort to resolve this problem.
-Texas Railroad Commission issued a notice to operators in that state and advised them of the problem and cautioned them to conduct their operations accordingly.
-We think this is a reasonable way to initially address the problem.
+A neighboring state has already taken an initial step in an effort to resolve this Railroad Commission problem.
+Texas issued a notice to operators in that state and advised them of the problem and cautioned them to conduct their operations accordingly. think this is a reasonable way to initially address the problem.
 If this approach is found to be ineffective, then it may be necessary to attempt to resolve the problem through some other means.

 In conclusion, IPA New Mexico asks that you use regulatory restraint n addressing the problem of damage to bird life resulting from oil and gas production.
 The available documented evidence warrants that restraint.
-Any regulation ultimately adopted should provide the operator an opportunity to assume the business tunity to be heard.
+Any regulation ultimately adopted should provide the operator an opportunity to assume the business risk of not adequately equipping his facilities, the business risk to be assumed would be the imposition of a monetary penalty in connection with the production of conclusive evidence that the damage to bird life has resulted from oil and gas production activities.
+In other words, compliance with specific netting or screening requirements should not be mandated.